- (Active) Assessing the comprehension of language in 2 year olds using touch screen technology – Baby QUILS

 Do children adjust their utterances to their addressee’s needs?
 Such an ability is crucial for human communication, but young children often fail to offer the appropriate amount of information based on what their addressees know or don’t know.
 Participation in this study involves the child hearing information and answering questions about pictures or videos.
 Children often find participation to be fun, and treat it as a new game.
 Finding s form this line of work contribute to our understanding of the mechanisms underlying children’s communicative capacities.

-- (Pending) Language Learning and STEM Outcomes – English Language Learners
+- (Active) Language Learning and STEM Outcomes – English Language Learners

 - Amanda Owen Van Horne, Associate Professor and Maura Curran, PhD, CCC-SLP, Research Associate